Benjamin Davis Wilson: Legacy

 He gave several acres of property to his son-in-law James de Barth Shorb which he named San Marino, and developed other parts of the land as Alhambra, where he is enshrined as a statue in Renaissance Plaza.
 Wilson's first wife died in 1849, after which time he married the widow Margaret Hereford.
 They had four children, of whom one daughter Ruth married George Smith Patton and had a son who became the World War II General George S. Patton Jr. The Pattons later purchased Lake Vineyard.
 Wilson died at the ranch in 1878 and was buried in San Gabriel Cemetery.
 The last of his land holdings in the downtown Pasadena area were bequeathed to Central School on South Fair Oaks Avenue.

 Mount Wilson, a metromedia center (television and radio transmission towers) for the greater Los Angeles area, is the most famous monument to Benjamin Wilson.
 Wilson Avenue in Pasadena and Don Benito School of the Pasadena Unified School District also honor his name.
+Mount Wilson is also the site of the Mount Wilson Observatory and the 100-inch Hooker telescope, where Edwin Hubble discovered the expansion of the universe.